Homeopathy

 • Discuss the language used in homeopathic materia medica and access information about remedies from a range of homeopathic materia medica sources

-• Identify the pictures and usage of four major homeopathic remedies
+• Identify the pictures and usage of five major homeopathic remedies

 • Explain the language of Kent’s Repertory and clarify situations in which specific rubrics would be used